Stoewer

-Stoewer was a German automobile manufacturer before World War II whose headquarters were in Stettin (Now Szczecin, Poland).
+Stoewer was a German automobile manufacturer before World War II whose headquarters were in Stettin (now Szczecin, Poland).

 History

+The company was founded in 1858 by Bernhard Stoewer as a precision mechanical repair shop.
+In the same year, production of sewing machines in Stettin began.
+By the time of their fiftieth anniversary in the year 1908, 75,000 sewing machines and 6,000,000 typewriters had already been produced.
-The first company was founded by the Stoewer brothers, Emil (lived 1873 - 1942) and Bernhard (1875 - 1937) in 1896 for manufacturing sewing machines in Stettin.

-In 1899, the Stoewer brothers founded the firm Gebrüder Stoewer, Fabrik für Motorfahrzeugen and started to produce automobiles.
+In 1899, the ironworks was taken over by the sons, the Stoewer brothers, Emil (lived 1873 – 1942) and Bernhard (1875 – 1937) founded the firm Gebrüder Stoewer, Fabrik für Motorfahrzeugen and started to produce automobiles.
 Their first automobile was the Großer Stoewer Motorwagen, with 6.5 hp (4.8 kW) and 17 km/h maximum speed.
+Stoewer is thus one of the pioneers of automobile construction in Germany.

+In March 1906, the company Stoewer announced the cessation of production of chains and pedals for bicycles in order to use the factory hall for the expansion of automobile production.
+With the freed-up 2000 square meters, they aimed to increase vehicle production from about 100 vehicles in 1905 to about 250 vehicles in 1906.

 In 1908 Stoewers constructed the Stoewer G4.
-This model was successful for them at the time - 1070 cars were built.
+This model was successful for them at the time – 1070 cars were built.
 In 1910, Stoewer cars were built under licence by Mathis of Strassburg.

 In 1916, the family-owned company was transformed into a limited company under the name of Stoewer-Werke AG, vormals Gebrüder Stoewer.

 In the mid-20s a new class of cars was introduced: the D-Types included D3, D9 and D10 with four-cylinder engines, as well as D5, D6 and D12 with six cylinders.

 Something special was the 1921 D7 with a proprietary six-cylinder aero engine with 120 hp.
 Of the fifty "D10" made, the only survivor was in Melbourne, Australia in original condition.
 It was on display at the 2014 MotorClassica.
 It is now in Germany.